HakaiInstitute/kelp-o-matic/docs/beginner_guide/execution.md

 Wait for the progress bar to reach 100%, then open the results in an image processing or spatial analysis software such as QGIS or ArcGIS.
 Review the results for errors and edit as needed.

+??? tip "Checking GPU Usage"

+    If you have a GPU, you should be able to run `nvidia-smi` to check its status.
+    You can see here what processes are using the GPU, and how much memory they are using.

+    If Kelp-O-Matic is running, you'll have to run this in a new Poweshell window or tab.
+    If Kelp-O-Matic is actively using the GPU, you should see it listed here.

+#### Aborting Processing

+If you need to stop the processing of an image, you can press ++ctrl+c++ in the terminal to send a signal to the process that it should stop.
+This will stop the processing and return you to the command prompt.

+This is useful, for example, if you realize that you entered the wrong path and need to correct it but don't want to wait for `kom` for finish running.

+This command is standard in the terminal.
+It is used to send a signal to the running process that it should stop.

+---

 **Part 3 Kelp Segmentation is now complete!**